 Tab le of Content 2

 1 Introduction 3

 2 Purpose of Statement of Intent 3

-3 Objectives 3
+3 Overview of Company Strategy 3

-4 Purpose for which the Company Established 4
+4 Objectives 3

 5 Nature and Scope of Activities to be Undertaken 4

-6 Corporate Governance 5
+6 Corporate Governance 4

-7 Performance Targets and Other Measures 6
+7 Performance Targets and Other Measures 5

 8 financial forecasts .
 12

 9 Accounting Policies .
 13

 10 Information to be provided to the Shareholders in the Financial Reports .
 13

 11 Dividend Policy .
 14

 12 Acquisition/Divestment of Shares or Assets in any Company or Organisation .
 14

 13 Compensation Sought .
 14

 14 Commercial Value of Shareholder's investment .
 14

 15 Other matters as agreed by the Shareholders and the Board .
-15
+14

 16 Transactions with Related Parties .
 15

 17 Group Facility Use .
 15

 18 Working with the Shareholder .
 15

-App endix 1: Dunedin City Council Vision: Dunedin is one of the World's Great Small Cities .
+Арр pendix 1: Dunedin City Council Vision: Dunedin is one of the World's Great Small Cities .
 17

-Δnn endiy 2: Strategic Framework 1.8
+Ann pendix 2: Strategic Framework 18